-BE205 The Analytical Method of Bible Study Johnson A study of the principles and procedures of the analytical approach to Bible study, with
+BE205 The Analytical Method of Bible Study Johnson

+A study of the principles and procedures of the analytical approach to Bible study, with practice in analyzing selected Bible books.
+2 hours.

 BE210 Advanced Bible Study Methods Pond

 An advanced study of principles of Bible study, emphasizing synthetic, historical, analytical, topical, theological, biographical, and devotional methods.
 3 hours.